 - chop lot of green and if needed season with salt and pepper

-Good child has many names.
-This Toome salad has an other name “Pail Salad”.
+The good child has many names.
+This Toome salad has the other name “Pail Salad”.

 Word “Toome” has two meanings, as well.